datacarpentry/stata-economics/_episodes/06-loops.md

 ```
 {: .output}

  Note that loop variable is given the name `fruit`.
 We can choose any name we want for the looping variables.
-We might have named it  `elephant`  and the loop would still work, as long as we correctly invoke the variable inside the loop:
+We might have named it  `unicorn`  and the loop would still work, as long as we correctly invoke the variable inside the loop:

 The loop variable is still a macro and is evaluated as part of the command.